 Movement: ankle dorsiflexion, plantarflexion

-- Stand up tall facing a wall.
+- Stand tall next to a wall.

 - Place hands on the wall for support.